Easy Strawberry Pretzel Pie

 Instructions

-• Puree 1 cup of strawberries with 2 tablespoons of sugar in the food processor.
+• Puree 1 cup of fresh strawberries with 2 tablespoons of sugar in a food processor.
 Scrape the mixture into a saucepan and bring to a boil.
+Cook until the mixture is reduced by half, stirring frequently to avoid scorching the sugar.
+Cool completely, then set aside 3-4 tablespoons of the mixture.

 • Scrape the filling into the crust, smoothing the top as you go.
-CHILL for 4 to 5 hours so the structure of the filling is firm enough to support the fruit garnishes you will place on top of the pie.
+Chill for 4 to 5 hours so the structure of the filling is firm enough to support the fruit garnishes you will place on top of the pie.

 Notes

-Storing Leftover Pie: Leftover strawberry pretzel pie should be stored in the refrigerator, covered with plastic wrap or placed in an airtight container to prevent it from drying out or absorbing odors from other foods.
+• Storing Leftover Pie: Leftover strawberry pretzel pie should be stored in the refrigerator, covered with plastic wrap or placed in an airtight container to prevent it from drying out or absorbing odors from other foods.

 Nutrition

-Serving: 1serving | Calories: 213kcal | Carbohydrates: 29g | Protein: 1g | Fat: 11g | Saturated Fat: 7g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 3g | Cholesterol: 34mg | Sodium: 10mg | Potassium: 120mg | Fiber: 1g | Sugar: 27g | Vitamin A: 448IU | Vitamin C: 35mg | Calcium: 30mg | Iron: 0.3mg
+Serving: 1serving | Calories: 213kcal | Carbohydrates: 29g | Protein: 1g | Fat: 11g | Saturated Fat: 7g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 3g | Cholesterol: 34mg | Sodium: 11mg | Potassium: 121mg | Fiber: 1g | Sugar: 27g | Vitamin A: 448IU | Vitamin C: 35mg | Calcium: 30mg | Iron: 0.3mg

 Nutrition information is automatically calculated, so should only be used as an approximation.